International Emergency Medicine

 Number of programs

-The International Emergency Medicine Fellowships Consortium (IEMFC) is the primary administrative body for GEM Fellowships and lists many fellowships at iemfellowships.com/programs (43 programs in 2018).
-Additionally, there are many great fellowships that are available but not yet advertised or part of the IEMFC.
-If you are applying to a fellowship that is not a member of IEMFC, you may want to ask why their fellowship is not included.
+SAEM’s Global Emergency Medicine Fellowship Consortium (GEMFC) is the primary administrative body for GEM fellowships and lists many fellowships (48 programs in 2022).
+Additionally, there are many available fellowships that are not yet advertised or part of GEMFC.
+If you are applying to a fellowship that is not a member of GEMFC, you may want to ask why their fellowship is not included.
 There are many reasons for non-affiliation, but it is worth a conversation to understand the program’s specific reasons and to ensure they would be a good fit for you.

 SAEM also maintains a directory of GEM fellowships and additionally accredits programs.
-As of 2018, 7 programs were SAEM-accredited.
+As of 2023, eight programs were SAEM-accredited.

 Differences between programs